uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/tax-calculations.html.md

 <!--- Section owner: Transactional Risking --->

-As part of Making Tax Digital, HMRC Assist is a set of APIs that will create a better customer experience by prompting customers with help through their software when they make the following tax calculations:

-- in-year to date
-- in-year forecast
-- end-of-year

-HMRC Assist is a new digital service for customers who have signed up for Making Tax Digital ITSA.
-It will provide targeted and tailored messaging to support individual customers with their tax affairs.
-Agents acting on behalf of clients will receive the same service when they request a tax calculation.
+HMRC Assist is a new digital service to support customers using Making Tax Digital (MTD) Income Tax Self-Assessment (ITSA) software.
+The goal of HMRC Assist is to ensure that customers get their tax returns right the first time.
+It will analyse information provided through quarterly updates and other data that HMRC holds, such as PAYE information from Real Time Information (RTI) submissions.
+Based on this data, HMRC Assist provides tailored feedback to customers to help them with their tax returns.

-The service will encourage customers to submit accurate information using personalised real-time guidance, increasing correct first-time submissions and compliance.

-The service will take the calculation data of the customer, analyse the submission and generate a series of guidance materials, links and suggested actions for the customer to review.

-HMRC Assist will be integrated into the ITSA Submission Service of HMRC so that customers completing their final declaration or return amendment using [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services) will receive tailored assistance.
+This service will be accessible to customers and agents through compatible third-party software and [HMRC online services]( /guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services).
+As a software provider, you will be able to integrate HMRC Assist into your MTD ITSA-compatible product using the [Self Assessment Assist API](/api-documentation/docs/api/service/self-assessment-assist/).
+Once integrated, customers or their agents submitting information using software can request feedback messages.
+HMRC Assist will then review the data and provide feedback and suggested actions to ensure accurate tax reporting.
+Additionally, the service may include links to helpful guidance on [GOV.UK](https://www.gov.uk/government/organisations/hm-revenue-customs)

+For example, if HMRC data suggests that rental income should be declared but has not been, a feedback message may prompt the customer to declare it.
+Similarly, the service will highlight any tax reliefs or allowances to which the customer may be entitled.
+While this feature is optional for MTD software, it is expected to meet market demand due to its benefits, including improving the customer experience and increasing accuracy in tax filings.

 ### Produce an HMRC Self Assessment assist report